JamesBrownR/Clipernator/info.md

   * make melee damage scale with bullet damage
   * make melee (glowsticks) do more base damage
   * make glowsticks be able to reflect projectiles, anything that is reflected should also become an explosive (so it explodes on impact).
 It should also pause the game few a few frames like hitflash
+  * floor 2 should have 15 levels before the boss (so wave 25)

 Make enemies more interactive overall: